danielmrrk/CS-50-Final-Project-Tick-Tack/README.md

 - every game is different
 - challenges and ranks

-The q model implementation can be found in the folder > model-training The app can be installed with by cloning the repo and then executing the command:
+The q model implementation can be found in the folder > model-training.
+The app can be installed with by cloning the repo and then executing the command:
 **flutter build apk --release**